Start Your Virginia LLC in just a Few Minutes

 The Articles of Organization is a legal document used to establish your LLC in the state of Virginia.
 Within the document is information describing the duties, powers, rights, liabilities and any other obligations for each LLC member and between each LLC member.
 The Articles of Organization should include:

 2. Your LLC’s address

-3. Each name and address of your LLC’s members
+3. The name and address of each LLC member

 4. The names and addresses of all of your LLC managers, directors and organizers